DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 If you are using images found on the NEMA FTP server, you do not need to share those files with the Project Manager.
 As long as you identify the DICOM WSI pyramid(s), the Project Manager will find them.

-There are four methods you may use to share DICOM files with the Project Manager.
+There are three methods you may use to share DICOM files with the Project Manager.
 The goal is to get the files to the Project Manager as soon as possible.
 When selecting from the methods below, do not choose sending directly to Archive systems if that proves difficult or time consuming.